 1. Your feelings are disregarded

+When there’s emotional manipulation in relationships, the perpetrator often disregards your feelings.
 Dr. Sharma says, “Feelings can be disregarded in more than one way.
 It could mean your needs are not being met, or maybe you are not being understood.
-Manipulation is when they find fault in your reaction.
 When your partner starts disregarding your emotions in a relationship, everything you say will be overshadowed by their views and needs.”

-In such scenarios, the abuser is not interested in how you feel about an issue or conversation.
-They frequently dismiss your feelings and opinions as unimportant.
-You feel like your thoughts and feelings do not count for much in the big picture.
+- You feel like your thoughts and feelings do not count for much in the big picture

 2. They always get their way

 Your partner has a penchant for getting their way.
 If you find yourself constantly adjusting to your partner’s likes and dislikes, they might be using emotional manipulation tactics on a daily basis to build a relationship that is solely focused on them.
 This is one of the signs of emotional abuse in relationships.
 Emotional manipulation in romantic relationships is their way of getting you to comply with their demands.
 Classic 101 of manipulative behaviors.

 - If you don’t want to move out of town, they might threaten to leave you

 - Your partner believes in the “my way or the highway” approach